la-bibe/autoHeader/README.md

 - `company:GitHub` : Define the company value.
 Used in the flags for the headers.
 - `author:Neodar` : Define the author value.
 Used in the flags for the headers.
 - `mail:fantin@bib.as` : Define the mail value.
 Used in the flags for the headers.
+- `objdir:objs/` : Define the folder for the objs files

 ### auto_head.conf file